 - Volunteer Services provides opportunities for parents/family members and the community to contribute their time and talent to boost student learning in schools and/or with district-wide initiatives.
-Examples include the Kindergarten-Skillbuilders program and finding volunteers to support Title I funded family engagement events - The Community Education hosts leadership workshops, provides networking opportunities and resources for PTOs, booster clubs and other student-supporting nonprofits. - Parent Legislative Team People who want to advocate for Anoka-Hennepin students with state government receive email updates on relevant bills and legislation that impact education. - Parent Resource Center (lending library) Community members can select from over 1,000 books, DVDs and other materials to help them understand their families, children and schools.
+Examples include the Kindergarten-Skillbuilders program and finding volunteers to support Title I funded family engagement events - The Community Education hosts leadership workshops, provides networking opportunities and resources for PTOs, booster clubs and other student-supporting nonprofits. - Parent Legislative Team People who want to advocate for Anoka-Hennepin students with state government receive email updates on relevant bills and legislation that impact education. - Parent Resource Center (lending library) Adults have access to a library of books and materials at Door 1 of the Anoka-Hennepin School District Educational Services Center (2727 N. Ferry Street in Anoka).
 Topics include parenting strategies, educational partnerships, and promoting student success and development. - Social media communication regarding parenting, volunteering, leadership and local family events and resources.

-Contact: Elizabeth Burgard, Community Education Parent Involvement Coordinator Elizabeth.Burgard@ahschools.us; 763.506.1282
+Contact: Elizabeth Burgard, Community Education Parent Involvement Coordinator

+Elizabeth.Burgard@ahschools.us; 763.506.1282